-Staying strong in your views but flexible to change your mind.
+3. Staying strong in your views but flexible to change your mind:

-Selecting and hiring top talent is becoming increasingly hard as the rate or change and requirements from our people are unprecedented.
-Simple IQ/EQ/situational based interviews are out of date (if not archaic already).
+Selecting and hiring top talent is becoming increasingly hard as the rate of change and requirements from our people are unprecedented.
+Simple IQ/EQ/situational-based interviews are out of date (if not archaic already).
 Pro interviewees who have well-oiled/rehearsed answers can still make their way through 4-5 rounds of interviews seamlessly.
 So, the question is, are the right people getting the right roles?
 Unlikely.

 AQ assessment is the future of selecting the very best talent.
 Here are some questions which can flesh out a professional’s AQ:

-When was the last time you learnt something genuinely new?
+When was the last time you learned something genuinely new?

-What is a strongly held belief which you have recently altered your opinion on?
+What is a strongly held belief that you have recently altered your opinion on?